bachirelkhadir/bachirelkhadir.github.io/about.md

 <p>
-I am a Quantitative Research at Two Sigma in New York.
+I am a Quantitative Researcher at Two Sigma in New York.
 In 2020-2022, I was a <a href="https://www.research.ibm.com/goldstine/">Goldstine  Fellow</a> at IBM Research in New York.
 In 2020, I completed my PhD  at Princeton University  under the supervision of  <a href="http://aaa.princeton.edu/">Amir Ali Ahmadi</a>.
 Before joining Princeton, I graduated from <a href="https://www.polytechnique.edu/">Ecole Polytechnique</a>.</p>

 <p>I am broadly interested in Polynomial Optimization, Dynamical Systems & Control, and Machine Learning.
 You can learn more about my work by having a look at my <a href="publications/">papers</a>.</p>